 If workload peaks, which might temporarily overload the bandwidth of the Global Mirror configuration, the enhanced z/OS Global Mirror function initiates a Global Mirror suspension that preserves primary site application performance.
 If you are installing new high-performance z/OS Global Mirror primary storage subsystems, this function provides improved capacity and application performance during heavy write activity.
 This enhancement can also allow Global Mirror to be configured to tolerate longer periods of communication loss with the primary storage subsystems.
-This enhancement can provide fail-safe protection against application system impact that is related to unexpected data mover system events.
+This enables the Global Mirror to stay active despite transient channel path recovery events.
+In addition, this enhancement can provide fail-safe protection against application system impact that is related to unexpected data mover system events.